 - A house is on end of the T intersection, facing the incoming traffic.

-Houses in these locations are generally at the top of the NO list for many Chinese buyers.
+Houses in these locations are generally the NO list for Chinese buyers.
 They feel that living in these houses would not be safe.
 The lights of the passing traffic will flash into the windows at night, and the invisible force may be too strong for the homeowners to handle.
 It is a kind of superstition rooted in many Chinese minds.

 - Number 4

 Some cultures do not like the number 13.
-Many members of the Chinese culture do not like the number 4, because four has the same pronunciation as death in the Chinese language.
+Many members of the Chinese culture do not like the number 4, because four has the same pronunciation as cease to exist in the Chinese language.
 A number ending with four may also not be a good number.
-For example, 14 sounds like dying, and 54 sounds like I am dying in Chinese.
+For example, 14 sounds like going to cease to exist, and 54 sounds like I am going to cease to exist.
 If you take the elevator in some condos in Toronto, you may notice that many do not have floors numbered with numbers that contain the number 4.
 Given the complexity of the Chinese language, some numbers can also be very auspicious.
 For example, the number 8 means getting rich.
 If a house has the number 84, congratulations - this is a lucky number for some Chinese businesspeople as it means being extremely rich!

 - Close to major roads or railway or power lines.

 Noise is a big issue if a house is close to a major road or railway.
 Buyers will also worry about pollution and dust due to the high volume of traffic.
 Some people living near railways often complain that their houses shake when trains pass by.
 Another problem comes from high voltage power lines.
 Many buyers ask what will be a safe distance for living near power lines.
 That figure is difficult to determine without a professional inspection.